 Duet mode is something that you see on many digital pianos, and it’s great for piano lessons.
 It splits the keyboard into two identical keyboard zones, giving both student and teacher the same pitch range.

 Effects and arpeggiator

-On the other hand, if you want to leave it on show, it looks fantastic.
+On the other hand, it looks fantastic if you want to leave it on show.
 It’s a great keyboard piano to practice on, no matter your ability level.

-As a gigging keyboard, the PX-S3000 has one massive benefit; it’s super-light and portable.
-That is the main reason anyone should buy it for gigging, along with the great sound, of course.
-It also has lots of voices and effects that make it a versatile keyboard.
+Being so light is the main reason anyone should buy it for gigging, along with the great sound, of course.
+It also has many voices and effects that make it a versatile keyboard.

-We have to be fair when we look at the build quality and keep it relative to the price.
-If we could always get a complete metal chassis, that would be perfect, but it isn’t practical.
+We have to be fair when looking at the build quality and keep it relative to the price.
+It would be perfect if we could always get a complete metal chassis, but it isn’t practical.

 Compared to other keyboard pianos

-There are so many reasons to love the PX-S3000, but that doesn’t mean you have an easy choice.
-Here are a few alternative choices that we think are worth considering.
+There are many reasons to love the PX-S3000, but that doesn’t mean you have an easy choice.
+Here are a few options that we think are worth considering.